hats-finance/hats-contracts/docs/arbitrator.md

 1. The `committee` of a vault submits a claim
 2. A challenge period starts in which anyone can challenge the claim
 3. If nobody challenges the claim during the challenge period, the claim is paid out as set by the committee
-4. If the claim is challenged, then the `aribtrator` will validate the claim and can assign a different amount
+4. If the claim is challenged, then the `aribtrator` can either dismiss the claim, or approve the claim but with a different amount
-5. If the arbitrator did not express itself during a dispute period, the claim is dimissed
+5. If the arbitrator does not approve or dismiss a challenged claim, then after a dispute period, the claim is dismissed

 More precisely:

 1. The `committee` calls `submitClaim(poolId, beneficiary, bountyPercentage)`
 2. The `arbitrator` can call `challengeClaim(_claimId)` at any time
-3. If `challengePeriod` has passed and the claim was not challeged, anyone can call `approveClaim` and approve the claim with the bountyPercentage as set by the committee
+3. If `challengePeriod` has passed and the claim was not challenged, anyone can call `approveClaim` and approve the claim.
+The bountyPercentage remains that as chosen by the committee
 4. If the claim is challenged, `arbitrator` can either call `approveClaim(claimId, bountyPercentage)`  (and set a new bounty percentage) or can call `dismissClaim` to reject the claim alltogether
 5. If `challengeTimeOutPeriod` passed, anyone can call `dismissClaim` and dismiss the claim